chrisl8/ArloBot/README.md

  - Fully test and make work the rest of the website and node code
  - Update cypress to test what is left and only what is left
  - Move all web bookmarks into relevant comments in my code or this Readme
+ - Use vcgencmd get_throttled to detect and alarm on voltage and thermal issues
+ - Monitor battery power from the activity board and alarm/act on low voltage

 ArloBot Package for ROS
 =======================